-UNC’s Kenan-Flagler Business School offers a wide variety of global programs for business majors and minors through Kenan-Flagler Undergraduate Business Global Programs.
+UNC’s Kenan-Flagler Business School (KFBS) offers a wide variety of global programs for business majors and minors through Kenan-Flagler Undergraduate Business Global Programs.
 These programs include international internship during the summer, Faculty-Staff led Global Immersion Electives (GIEs) during UNC’s spring break and Maymester, as well as summer abroad and semester exchange programs.
 Study abroad scholarships are available!

 Gino Esposito (Men’s Wrestling), Emma (Women’s Swimming & Diving), and Allie Reiter (Women’s Swimming & Diving) pictured in South Africa.
 Kenan-Flagler Business School Global Immersion Program, May 2019.

 Football students Jake Harkleroad (left) and Will Crowley (right) during their Summer 2022 Global Immersion Elective through Kenan-Flagler Business School in London.

 Luke Maye (Men’s Basketball), Alex Comsia (Men’s Soccer) and Joseph Ibrahim (Men’s Track) pictured in South Africa.
 Kenan-Flagler Business School Global Immersion Program, May 2018.

 Eva Hodgson (Women’s Basketball, left) during her KFBS MBA Global Immersion Elective in Greece Summer 2022, and Malu Thsitenge (Women’s Basketball, above) during her KFBS Undergraduate Global Immersion Elective in London Summer 2022.

 Click here to read more about Eva and Malu’s experience abroad in Europe.